 A fast system can potentially be a noisy system so do power up a system before you buy it.
 Generally, Apple computers will be silent (at the cost of speed, but will spin up noisy fans if needed).

-What is the noise of a system at Idle and Full Load?
+Ask Yourself, What is the noise of a system at Idle and Full Load before buying a computer?

 A small battery is no good in a laptop, try and aim for a 15MA battery or higher.
 10+ hours of running time is ideal.

-Almost all laptops and system come with an SD-CARD slot, USB, Bluetooth, headphone and microphone jacks (except Apple who has moved to USB-C and accessory based dongles).
+Almost all laptops and systems come with an SD-CARD slot, USB, Bluetooth, headphone and microphone jacks (except Apple who has moved to USB-C and accessory based dongles).

-Antivirus is also key (even on Apple), I prefer Bitdefender.
+Antivirus is also key (even on Apple), I prefer Bitdefender but any antivirus or antimalware is preferable to none.

 Enjoy and good luck.